Skip to main content Skip to chat

 Fraud to look out for this year

-By the time Ashan realized he'd been scammed, it wasn’t just his savings that were gone — it was his confidence.
-A cautious investor who preferred gold and silver over digital assets, Ashan had always avoided risky opportunities.
+Ashan, a Toronto-based Uber driver in his mid-40s, moved to Canada to create a better life for himself and his family.
+A cautious investor who preferred gold and silver, Ashan had always avoided risky opportunities.
 But when a WhatsApp acquaintance introduced him to cryptocurrency, his curiosity got the better of him.

-What started as a small investment — a few hundred dollars — quickly grew into thousands.
-Each day, his new friend sent him updates, showing the value of his crypto soaring.
+What started as a small investment of a few hundred dollars quickly grew into thousands.
+Each day, his new friend sent him updates on the soaring value of his crypto.
 Encouraged by what he thought were real gains, Ashan poured more and more money into the scheme.
-Then, one day, everything vanished.
-His "friend" disappeared, the website tracking his investment went offline, and Ashan realized he’d lost $100,000.
+Then, one day, everything vanished: his "friend" disappeared, and the website tracking his investment went offline.
+Ashan lost $100,000.

 Illustration of a Canadian 100 dollar bill wearing a masquerade-style mask.